notaryavardhan/java-task-tracker/README.md

 # Java CLI Task Tracker

 A fast, customizable, and persistent command-line task manager written entirely in Java.
-No bloated GUIs—just a clean, highly functional terminal interface to help you get things done.
+It provides a clean, highly functional terminal interface to help you get things done.

 ## 🚀 Features